 Written by Michele Johnson

-Ames manages the Kepler and K2 missions for NASA’s Science Mission Directorate.
-NASA’s Jet Propulsion Laboratory in Pasadena, California, managed Kepler mission development.
-Ball Aerospace & Technologies Corp. operates the flight system with support from the Laboratory for Atmospheric and Space Physics at the University of Colorado in Boulder.
+Ball Aerospace & Technologies Corp. in Boulder, CO, developed the Kepler flight system and supports mission operations with the Laboratory for Atmospheric and Space Physics at the University of Colorado in Boulder.

 The Space Telescope Science Institute in Baltimore archives, hosts and distributes Kepler science data.
 Kepler is NASA’s tenth Discovery Mission and funded by NASA’s Science Mission Directorate at the agency’s headquarters in Washington.